 We highly recommend carefully considering your financial situation before opening a Term Deposit account and factoring in any emergency or rainy day funds you may need in the future to avoid the need for removing money from your Term Deposit wherever possible.

 It’s also important to note that waiting periods may apply to early withdrawals from your Term Deposit.
-There is a 31 day notice period for new 5 and 12-month Term Deposits which must be observed before you can access your funds.
+There is a 31 day notice period for all new Term Deposits which must be observed before you can access your funds.
 Please take this into consideration when selecting your Term Deposit account.

 Term Deposits are often used by people with Self Managed Super Funds (SMSF) as a safe and reliable investment.
 Many people choose to invest a certain percentage of their superannuation earnings into a Term Deposit, or multiple Term Deposits as a safeguard for their savings.
 They usually combine this with a range of other investment options such as stocks.